AlessandriniAntoine/Eden_Robotics/README.md

 You can found the following branch :

-- ros : work related to developpement with ros1 noetic (most important branch)
+- [ros](https://github.com/AlessandriniAntoine/Eden_Robotics/tree/ros) : work related to developpement with ros1 noetic
-- ros2 : work related to developpement with ros2 foxy (to do)